 If you can’t arrange a meeting with the member as soon as you need to, remember that the member’s staff does most of the research on legislation.
 Ask to meet with the legislative assistant for health issues.
-When you meet:

 Most important, have a specific objective in mind when you meet with your elected representative, and make sure the objective and your views are addressed during the meeting.
 Too often, constituents and representative spend their time in “social” conversation, and don’t engage in the proper mix of social and business talk necessary when important issues are being considered by Congress.

 - Clearly identify the subject in which you are personally interested, including House and Senate bill numbers, if you know them.

 - Explain any business connections you may have relative to the issue, and the impact you perceive the issue will have on them.

 - Write legibly and briefly.